Queensferry Crossing with tartan piers

 Today's Musings, History & Folklore

-Have you put up any holiday lights yet?
-They say you can tell a lot about a person depending on the way they handle tangled Christmas lights.
-In 1882, Edward Johnson, an inventor in Thomas Edison's lab, came up with an electrifying idea during the season of Christmas as an alternative to the traditional candles on a tree, which though lovely, were a fire hazard.
-Setting up a tree by the street-side window of his parlor, Johnson hand-wired 80 red, white and blue light bulbs and strung them together around it, and placed the trunk on a revolving pedestal, all powered by a generator.
-It was an instant sensation.
-By 1894 President Cleveland put electric lights on the White House tree, and by 1914, and by the 1930s, colored bulbs and cones were everywhere.
-Today, lights are synchronized to music, projected onto buildings, and are limited only by one's imagination, energy bills, and your neighbor's tolerance.
-Happy Holidays!🎄
+One of the magical mysteries of Christmas is ... if Christmas lights spend all year in a stationary box, how do they manage to arrange themselves into such spectacular tangles and snarls?!
+Physicists have studied this Yuletide variant of knot theory by placing strings of various lengths and stiffness in a box, shaking it around, and studying the number of knots that form.
+Apparently, and we know this intuitively, it takes “surprisingly little motion” for knots to form, and it’s much easier to accidentally form a knot than undo one, allowing knots to accumulate!
+"Entanglements" of this sort started in 1882 when Edward Johnson, an inventor in Thomas Edison's lab, came up with the electrifying idea of an alternative to the traditional candles on a tree, which were lovely, but a fire hazard.
+Johnson hand-wired 80 red, white and blue light bulbs and strung them together around a cut tree, placed the trunk on a revolving pedestal, and powered it all by a generator.
+It was an instant sensation!
+In 1894 President Cleveland put electric lights on the White House tree, and by the 1930s, colored bulbs and cones were everywhere during Christmas season and most likely tangling themselves during the rest of the year.
+Today, light displays are synchronized to music, projected onto buildings, limited only by one's imagination, energy bills, and your neighbor's tolerance. 🌟 🎄 🌟

 Many look forward to the seasonal decoration of Christmas lights, whether inside the home on the Christmas tree or outside on the eaves of houses.